defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ## Node Configuration

 > [!IMPORTANT]
 > Any kubernetes node that will run GitLab Runner pods must set the sysctl `user.max_user_namespaces` value to nonzero.
-This is required to run builds inside Linux Containers from the runner pods.
+This is required to run builds inside Linux containers from the runner pods.
 >
 > This is a [STIG finding](https://www.stigviewer.com/stig/red_hat_enterprise_linux_9/2023-09-13/finding/V-257816) but is `Not Applicable` when running Linux containers.